ondra-prochazka/a-3d-mountain-map/docs/index.md

 <br/>

-## The FOSS4G 2019 talk
+## The FOSS4G and NACIS 2019 talks

-This website has been created to accompany my talk ["3D cartography (with vts-geospatial)"][41]{:target="_blank"}, held at FOSS4G in Bucharest in August 2019.
-An earlier version of the talk was held at FOSS4G-NA in San Diego in April 2019.
+This website has been created to accompany my talk [3D Cartography (with vts-geospatial)][41]{:target="_blank"} held at FOSS4G in Bucharest in August 2019, and a largely similar talk [Visual Hierarchies in Interactive Web-based 3D Mapping][42]{:target="_blank"} held at NACIS meeting in Tacoma in October 2019.
+An earlier version of the talk was held at FOSS4G-NA in San Diego in April of the same year.

 In the talk, the map is created from scratch in a simple tutorial.
 Links to the configuration files and styles used in the tutorial are given below for a